A caregiver strolls outside with a hospice patient

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.

-Hospice care is a key part of your loved one’s well-being during his/her final months of life.
+Hospice care may be a key part of your loved one’s well-being during their final months of life.
 Given that patients have only months left to live, hospice is focused on relieving pain, prioritizing comfort and supporting the patient’s family as needed.
-Often we have preconceived notions about what hospice is and what is it intended for.
+Often, we have preconceived notions about what hospice is and what is it intended for.
 Let’s go over expectations for hospice care, including how long hospice stays are, so you can have a better sense of how to prepare.

 About hospice care